 - Mitosis is a continuum of changes but biologists like break down the stages of mitosis into four main stages, prophase, metaphase, anaphase and telophase.

 - The focus in this class is on an understanding of the process and not memorization of phases.

 - The only phase name you will need to remember is metaphase.

-- In mitosis the nuclear membrane is broken down, spindle fibers (microtubules) attach to the chromatids at the centromere and pull apart the chromatids.
+- In mitosis the nuclear membrane is broken down, spindle fibres (microtubules) attach to the chromatids at the centromere and pull apart the chromatids.

-- When the chromatids reach separate ends of the cells the spindle fibers disintegrate and a nuclear membrane rebuilds around the chromosomes making two nuclei.
+- When the chromatids reach separate ends of the cells the spindle fibres disintegrate and a nuclear membrane rebuilds around the chromosomes making two nuclei.

 - Each nucleus is identical to the original nucleus as it was in G1.

 - Meiosis is the form of nuclear cell division that results in daughter cells that have one half the chromosome numbers as the original cell.